 A court of summary jurisdiction dealing with an offence under this Act is to be constituted by a magistrate.

-[Section 102 inserted by No. 59 of 2004 s.
+[Section 102 inserted: No. 59 of 2004 s.
 141.]

 Part VIII — Regulations

 103. Governor may make regulations

 The Governor may make regulations prescribing all matters which by this Act are required or permitted to be prescribed or are contemplated as being prescribed or which are necessary or expedient to be prescribed for carrying this Act into effect.